 This is a critical time for planning with a lot of opportunity to figure out an entirely new way of making cities.
 The policies of the last 70 years have led to unsustainable sprawl, a development pattern that reduces physical activity, a transportation system that creates dependency on the private automobile, and a city form that is not prepared to meet our urgent climate change challenges.
-And now, the introduction of autonomous vehicles presents a challenge equal to that of the original introduction of the private automobile in terms of the future shape and function and sustainability of our cities.
+And now, the introduction of autonomous vehicles, ridehailing, and new forms of space-efficient micromobility like e-scooters and dockless bikeshare present a challenge and opportunity equal to that of the original introduction of the private automobile in terms of the future shape and function and sustainability of our cities.
 These are big issues and planners can be key players in forging a new direction.
-With likely little direction on climate change issues from the national government, we will be increasingly turning toward cities for innovation and solutions to some of society’s most pressing issues.
+With little direction on climate change issues from the national government, we will be increasingly turning toward cities for innovation and solutions to some of society’s most pressing issues.

-My own work explores the relationship of urban form to active modes of transportation (walking and biking), the role of higher education in catalyzing societal change, and anything else that might help us get to where we need to more quickly.
+My own work explores the relationship of urban form to active modes of transportation (walking, biking, scooters), the role of higher education in catalyzing societal change, and anything else that might help us get to where we need to more quickly.
 Please have a look at the classes I teach, research I engage in, and campus organizations I co-lead for more context on my part for bringing about change.

 There are four big things I’d like to draw your attention to: